jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 Since I want to provision a bunch of servers, with no screen or keyboard, I needed to know when to remove the USB.
 Otherwise, each reboot would relaunch the live OS – causing a continuous OS installation loop.

-The solution I came up with is adding in power off events at key times.
+The solution I came up with is adding power off events at key times.

 - The first power off is in the liver-server user-data's `late-commands`.
 This gives me an indication it's time to remove the USBs because cloud-init/autoinstall has completed the initial provisioning via the live-server.